ziakeb/dependencyChecker/README.md

 [npm ](https://registry.npmjs.org)

+## Instructions
+* Provide your github repository url
+* **Note**: the `package.json` must be in the root folder of the github url provided.

 ## Available Scripts

-In the project directory, you can run: in order to get the dependencies the package.json must be in the root folder of the github url you provide.
+In the project directory, you can run:

 ### `npm start`